zougui1/create-react-component/README.md

 # Create-react-component
-create-react-component is a CLI that create component for react
+create-react-component is a CLI that create component files

 ## Installation
 ```